-CHAPTER 4.
+CHAPTER 5.
 SOCIAL RESPONSIBILITY INITIATIVES

 Article 1.
-Social Responsibility Iniatives
+Social Responsibility Initiatives

-- 1.1 Social Responsibility initiatives are projects that aim to make ELSA members more conscious about their community and to ensure the Association's positive impact in society. - 1.2 ELSA International shall: - a.
+1.1 Social Responsibility initiatives are projects that aim to make ELSA members more conscious about their community and to ensure the Association's positive impact in society.

+- a.
 Provide necessary information and other assistance to National and Local Groups; - b.
 Create, annually revise, and update tools facilitating the organisational process of Social Responsibility Initiatives.